Abdominal and pelvic adhesions

 Imaging tests

 You may need to have some imaging tests.
-Adhesions don’t always show up in tests and scans – but having these may help to rule out other conditions.
+Adhesions may not show up in scans.
+But having these tests may help to rule out other conditions.
 These tests may include:

 Fertility tests

-If you haven’t been able to get pregnant after trying for a year or more, your GP may refer you to a doctor who specialises in reproductive health or fertility problems.
-They may suggest tests to check whether you’re having problems getting pregnant because you’ve got adhesions.
+If you haven’t been able to get pregnant after trying for a year or more, your GP may refer you for tests to see if adhesions are causing your fertility issues.
+You will see a doctor who specialises in reproductive health or fertility problems.

 GP Subscriptions – Access a GP whenever you need one for less than £20 per month